 There is no general state of Georgia business license, however many cities require businesses to apply for an occupational tax certificate in order to operate.
 Rules for business registration vary depending on location and what the business does.
 The cost of a business license will depend too on the gross receipts of the business in some cities.

 Atlanta – Businesses operating within the City limits of Atlanta must get a business license from the City of Atlanta.

 In addition, several types of businesses are regulated in Atlanta, such as those that sell alcoholic beverages, bakeries, game rooms, health clubs, and more.
 Atlanta Regulatory Permits are available through the Department of Finance.

 Columbus – The City of Columbus Finance Department requires all businesses operating in city limits to obtain a business license.
-Additionally, the Finance Department requires licenses for businesses selling alcoholic beverages, alarm sales and installation companies and pawn brokers.
+Additionally, the Finance Department requires licenses for businesses selling alcoholic beverages, pawnbrokers, or precious metals dealers.

 Savannah – All businesses operating in the City limits of Savannah must have a Business Tax Certificate, which is also known as a business license.